arnoson/svgif/README.md

 ## Usage

-`svgif` treats all direct children of `<svg>` as the frames for the animation and will show on after the other.
+`svgif` treats all direct children of `<svg>` as the frames for the animation and will show one after the other.

 ```html
 <svg id="my-svg">